wild-lotus/react-async-utils/README.md

   _**You want to perform your fetch here**_.
 This input function is the async task that will be carried out.

-  It can use the `AbortSignal` that the hook provides if you want to make your task [abortable](https://developers.google.com/web/updates/2017/09/abortable-fetch).
+  It can use the `AbortSignal` that the hook provides (when browser supports it) if you want to make your task [abortable](https://developers.google.com/web/updates/2017/09/abortable-fetch).

 - **@param `options.triggerAsEffect`**